 Periodicity and clarity.
 The reader might believe that psychic work involves the power to completely clear one's mind and operate clearly and lucidly, whenever one wants.
 In my own experience, this is not so.
 The observations in this document are distilled from a decade's work - usually once per week, meaning fifty or more sessions per year.
 Many of the impressions gained and inner actions taken can be quite momentary and not always clear.
 Sometimes 'meditations' are foggy or tied up with personal preoccupations.
 Sometimes glimpses are had, or there is a five-minute burst of insight in a thirty-minute session.
 Experiences can be clear and lucid, or calm and sequenced, or dynamic and action-packed.
 Sometimes 'the meditation is meditating me'.
 Some sessions can be disturbing.
 Some sessions are entirely 'blank' or 'uneventful' – and nothing wrong is happening.
 Our psyches have their periods and changes.

-I am grateful to my partner and son for their support and for avoiding probing with questions.
-If I am 'away with the angels' or with Palestinians, they let me be.
-This helps greatly.
 I would not class myself as a good meditator or psychic.
 Critical in developing psychic abilities has been giving myself full permission to utilise them and to step aside from my intellect.
-I took twenty years to give myself this permission.
+I took twenty whole years to give myself this permission.
 The most important thing is to do the work and keep on doing it - experience then builds up over time.
 In the early days I sensed things only, with occasional glimpses of a more visual, detailed kind.
 With time, patience and practice, my visual capacities developed.
 Important too is an intuitive mind, capable of thinking in the heart, by leaps and turns, and willing to accept surprising verities with minimal resistance.
 If such work as this interests you, start now, be willing to give the remainder of your life to it, and as time goes on you will feel your way forward.
 Failing anything, climb a hill and have a chat with your God: trust, and you will be supported.
 Just do it.